 In addition if reprographics are required for publication then permission to use the material must be sought from the Special Collections Librarian.

-From Monday 13th September 2021 Special Collections and Archives is open Monday-Thursday (excluding public holidays).
-Special Collections & Archives are closed on Fridays.
-We are open strictly by appointment, to UCC staff and students, and members of the public.
+January 2022: Special Collections & Archives will be open Monday-Friday (excluding public holidays) to UCC staff and students, and members of the public.
 Individual Reading Room opening hours are as follows:

 In addition we continue offering: